bilalqtech/ismaywolff.nl/README.md

 [![docker status][docker-badge]][docker-url]
 [![image status][image-badge]][image-url]

 Docker containers of this project are built automatically and can be found on [Dockerhub](https://hub.docker.com/r/ismay/ismaywolff.nl/).
-I run this project on a CoreOS server on digital ocean, with an nginx reverse proxy and automatically renewing letsencrypt certificates with the following cloud-config:
+I run this project on a [CoreOS](https://coreos.com/) server on [Digital Ocean](https://www.digitalocean.com/), with an [Nginx reverse proxy](https://github.com/jwilder/nginx-proxy) and automatically renewing [Let's Encrypt](https://letsencrypt.org/) certificates.
+All that's needed is the following cloud-config:

 ```
 #cloud-config